StevenBlack/vocab/million-dollar-words.md

 ### irenic
 Peaceful, calm and capable of inducing serenity.
 Save this word to refer to personalities rather than things.
 Lakes are placid; people who meditate are said to be irenic.
-Pronounced EYE-REN'IK.

 ### iterate
 It means the same thing as reiterate: to repeat over and over.
 Use reiterate if you want people to understand what you're saying; save iterate for describing learning by doing something over and over again, getting better or more accurate each time.
 That's called an iterative process.
 An iteration describes one of the repetitions.
-Pronounced IT-ER-ATE.

 ### jape